Introduction to the InCountry Data Residency for Salesforce app

 Initial Package Setup

-Once you have installed the InCountry Data Residency for Salesforce package, you need to complete its initial setup, so it can make data requests to REST SDK.
+Once you have installed the InCountry Data Residency for Salesforce package, you need to complete its initial setup, so it can make data requests to the REST API.

-Upon successful installation, the InCountry Data Residency for Salesforce package creates two user accounts for work, as follows:
+Upon successful installation, the InCountry Data Residency for Salesforce package creates two user accounts for its operation, as follows:

 InCountry Admin - can administer the InCountry Salesforce package and set up data regulation policies for Salesforce objects.